 |Graham Taylor||1990-93||Failed to qualify for the 1994 World Cup|

 |Sven Goran Eriksson||2001-06||2002, 2006 World Cup (quarter-final), 2004 European Championship (quarter-final)|

 |Roy Hodgson||2012-16||2012, 2016 European championship (quarter-final, round of 16) 2014 World Cup (Group stage)|

 The hype around the England team was always higher than the potential and that created additional pressure on the players and the team.
 The expectations from the fans always remained constant with false hopes, even after consistent failure.
 This is primarily because the media carry forward what they see in fans, and an over-coverage of players in the Premier League, making them stars one second and brutally maligning them the next second.
-Failures of the English team are now easily forgotten each time due to the performances of these players at the Premier League and therefore before every big competition the English team were expected to perform miracles.
-Though the English players are highly talented and a few of them would walk into any international side but when they are a part of the national team they struggle miserably.
+Failures of the English team are now easily forgotten each time due to the performances of these players in the Premier League and therefore before every big competition the English team was expected to perform miracles.
+Though the English players are highly talented and a few of them would walk into any international side when they are a part of the national team they struggle miserably.
 England can overcome these consistent failures at major international competitions and to put a full stop to these failures England should appoint a coach who fits well in every respect to take the best out of these talented players.
 The new manager has to ensure that they all fight for each other and work as a team.
-Euro 2016 underdog’s success should provide enough learning opportunities for English players in scripting a new journey of the England team.
+The Euro 2016 underdog’s success should provide enough learning opportunities for English players to script a new journey for the England team.